blockdeep/libro/src/medium/Avoid_Redundant_Data_Structures.md

 ## Description

 Storing the same information in multiple storage structures leads to redundancy, which increases storage complexity and usage.
-Redundant storage also introduces risks of data inconsistency, as it requires additional logic to keep each storage location synchronized, potentially causing errors or unnecessary maintenance.
+In Substrate runtimes, where every storage access contributes to execution weight, redundant storage not only wastes resources but also introduces risks of data inconsistency.
+Synchronizing multiple storage locations adds unnecessary complexity to the logic and increases the likelihood of errors, making maintenance more challenging.

 ## What should be avoided